Graduate School of Engineering > Division of Applied Chemistry > Materials Chemistry Area

 Associate Professor MIZOHATA Eiichi

-Assistant Professor OKA Kouki
+Assistant Professor NAKAMURA Shotaro

 Our aim is to understand structure/function relationships of proteins.
 We visualize their three-dimensional structures at an atomic level by X-ray crystallography.
 To do this, we crystallize proteins and collect X-ray diffraction data from the crystals at SPring-8 or SACLA, and process the data with computers to reveal the electron-density maps.
 We then speculate the structure/function relationship and design novel molecules that control its function.
 Development of small-molecule medicines, the 3rd generation antibody drugs, and improvement of global environment and crop productivity are now in study.